 The solid state drive has given us a leap forward in the ability to open applications and read files quickly.
 Its storage mechanism operates under the same principles that other flash storage mediums use, namely non-volatile memory, which prevents memory from disappearing due to loss of power like it does in RAM.
 Since both SD cards and SSDs use solid-state storage and have no moving parts, is there any notable difference between the two types of memory?
 Shouldn’t a massive-capacity SD card be just about the same thing as a small SSD?

 NAND flash memory depends on other hardware installed on the device or embedded into the chips.
-A NAND cell is basically a series of semiconductors that hold data inside them.
-The speed at which they read and write information is almost entirely contingent on how they are arranged and how the controllers that pick up and send the data coordinate the process.
+A NAND cell is a series of semiconductors that hold data inside them.
+The speed at which these cells read and write information is almost entirely contingent on how they are arranged and how the controllers that pick up and send the data coordinate the process.

-This is not to say that there aren’t different types of NAND flash memory, each with their own disadvantages and advantages.
-However, you could theoretically move NAND from an SSD (such as the 3D TLC NAND found in the Samsung SSD 850 EVO) into an SD card.
+Additionally, although there are different types of NAND flash memory, each with its own disadvantages and advantages, you could theoretically move NAND transistors from an SSD (such as the 3D TLC NAND found in the Samsung SSD 850 EVO) into an SD card.
 For the SD format to work it just needs to be capable of communicating with the devices that read it.